hacker-cb/.cursor/commands/analyze-project-structure.md

 - Prioritize fixes by impact and implementation effort
 - Offer to fix issues interactively with user confirmation
 - Generate summary with counts by severity and category
-- **Note:** After analysis, consider running `setup-cursor-rules` to update project rules based on findings
+- **Note:** After analysis, consider running `manage-cursor-rules` to update project rules based on findings

 ## Checklist
 - [ ] Project composition and architecture identified